xpipe-io/xpipe/CONTRIBUTING.md

 It is therefore recommended to always check out the matching version tag for your local repository and local XPipe installation.
 You can find the available version tags at https://github.com/xpipe-io/xpipe/tags

-You need to have GraalVM Community Edition for Java 21 installed as a JDK to compile the project.
+You need to have JDK for Java 22 installed to compile the project.
 If you are on Linux or macOS, you can easily accomplish that by running the `setup.sh` script.
-On Windows, you have to manually install the JDK.
+On Windows, you have to manually install a JDK, e.g. from [Adoptium](https://adoptium.net/temurin/releases/?version=22).

 ## Building and Running